aurora-opensource/xviz/docs/api-reference/io/xviz-format-writer.md

 The class `XVIZFormatWriter` allows you to specify your desired output format and will handle the conversion for you.

-The XVIZFormatWriter currently expects XVIZData, but must support both XVIZData and a POD
+The XVIZFormatWriter currently expects XVIZData and not a raw object.

 ## Example